Rounak-stha/bazaar/README.md

 - **SEO Friendly**: Pre-configured for search engine optimization.
 - **Multi-language**: Supports multiple languages out of the box.
 - **Payments and Shipping**: Supports payments and shipping out of the box.
-- **Customizable**: Easily extend and customize the design and functionality to fit your brand.

 ## 📸 Screenshots